 c) Substantially different from other IEEE 802 LMSC standards.

-The standard is substantially different from all other IEEE 802 standards because no current standard specifies the network reference model and functional interactions for an IEEE 802 access network.
+No current IEEE 802 standard specifies the access network reference model and functional interactions for IEEE 802 access networks.

 d) One unique solution per problem (not two solutions to a problem).

-The standard provides a generic model and a functional description of access networks based on IEEE 802 technologies.
+The Recommended Practice will provide a generic model and a functional description of access networks based on IEEE 802 technologies.
 As the functional description is derived from the existing IEEE 802 protocols, the uniqueness of the IEEE 802 standards provides uniqueness for the described solutions as well.

 e) Easy for the document reader to select the relevant specification.

-The specification will explain the use and combination of the existing IEEE 802 specifications for creating access networks guiding the reader in the selection of the appropriate specifications.
+The Recommended Practice will explain the use and combination of the existing IEEE 802 specifications for creating access networks guiding the reader in the selection of the appropriate specifications.

 10.5.4 Technical feasibility